 Cover page XBRL requirements

-The cover page tagging requirements vary by forms and concepts.
+Cover page tagging requirements vary by form and concept.
 Some concept requirements may have dependencies on other concepts.

 For guidance around exhibit updates, see the Compliance and Disclosure Interpretations - 101.01 & 101.04 provided by the SEC.

 XBRL date for 8-Ks

 All 8-K filings must use the 1-day duration XBRL date as the date of the report for all cover page and DEI elements, not the current YTD date.

 Do I tag the words or the box?

 There are many facts on a cover page that have checkboxes and checkboxes with words.
 Here are some additional details to help you understand when you tag the checkbox or the word.

 Many tags are transformation tags, which mean the fact is transformed into the appropriate value for the XBRL.
 For example, when you tag a checkbox for a True/False (Boolean Item Type) fact, the source value transforms it to either true or false.

 For more information about transformations, see section 188.8.131.52 Inline XBRL Transformation Registries supported by EDGAR in the EDGAR Filer Manual.